 International employers in Bosnia and Herzegovina offer an extended healthcare benefit to supplement the government health insurance plan for salaried employees.
-Extended healthcare includes outpatient healthcare in the private clinics in Bosnia and Herzegovina.
+Extended healthcare includes outpatient healthcare in private clinics in Bosnia and Herzegovina.
 Also, annual preventive exams could be included optionally.

 This benefit is not common in Bosnia and Herzegovina, however, in highly competitive industries such as the technology industry we are seeing an increase in catered lunches for employees.
-Large employers and the employers outside of the cities often have an onsite cafeteria with discounted food prices.
+Large employers and employers outside of the cities often have an onsite cafeteria with discounted food prices.